Vikeln/Thuku-neetcode-150/src/Arrays/README.md

 ```

 - ArrayProductExceptSelf - This problem emphasizes traversing an array from LHS and also from RHS.
 The product of elements of an array can be gotten through multiplying proudct of values from L->R and R->L

+- LongestConsecutive - This problem can be easily solved using a hashmap.
+Put all values into the hashmap as keys, values as booleans which are toogled on check of each, then loop through the objects checking if the left and right values (-1 and +1 ) exist in the hashmap